Haven’t you considered using your own hashtag in your brand’s communication? That’s a mistake but it is not too late to change that.

 Let’s break it down taking Sotrender as an example.

 Let’s move to Twitter now.
-Here at Sotrender, you will find easy to interpret word cloud with used hashtags.
+Here at Sotrender, you will find it easy to interpret word cloud with used hashtags.
 The bigger the word is on the cloud, the more times was it used.
 Simple as that.

 Below you can also sort all the hashtags used in your communication in the selected time period by: